SixSq/sixsq.github.io/_industries/6-manufacturing.md

 layout: manufacturing
 title: manufacturing
 product-title: Manufacturing
-product-description: Learn how Nuvla.io offers a future-proof way for manufacturers to monitor production and track assets.
+product-description: Learn how the Nuvla.io edge-to-cloud management platform offers a future-proof way for manufacturers to monitor production and track assets.
 product-summary: Automate your production processes and keep a finger on the pulse of your organisation.
 product-background-img: bg-hero-industry.jpg
 product-next-target: overview